sodafoundation/dock/CONTRIBUTING.md

 ## How to contribute

-opensds is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
-This document outlines some of the conventions on commit message formatting, contact points for developers and other resources to make getting your contribution into opensds easier.
+SODA is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
+This document outlines some of the conventions on commit message formatting, contact points for developers and other resources to make getting your contribution into SODA easier.

 ## Email and chat